PE and School Sport

 Impact Report-2024-Final.docx .docx

-• Our Y5/6 Boys football team progressed to the city finals and finshed 7th overall in the city.
+• Our Y5/6 girls and boys football teams progressed to the city finals.

-• We held 2 sport based after school clubs which focused on physical health and wellbeing.
+• We held 2 sport based after school clubs each week which engaged more children than ever before in extra-currciular physical activity.

-• Twenty six of our Y6 children represented school in the School Partnership Games in a range of sporting activities.
+• Twenty six of our Y5 children represented school in the School Partnership Games in a range of sporting activities.

 • Active Blasts became embedded within our timetable to promote the importance of physical health and wellbeing.